Take a SNAPSHOT of your CloudBees Jenkins Platform. For the operations center and every controller:

 Verify all running builds are complete.

-Java 8 is required for your Jenkins instance, the operations center, Jenkins controllers, and all agents starting with Jenkins LTS 2.60.1.
+Java 11 is recommended for your Jenkins instance, the operations center, Jenkins controllers, and all agents for Jenkins LTS 2.303.3.
 For more information, refer to the upgrade guide.

 Upgrade the plugins on the operations center.